wwt/SwiftCurrent/STYLEGUIDE.md

     case warning = "warning"
   }

-  // These values are internal, so we do not need to explicity define the values.
-  // Planet is an Int to support sorting enum Planet: Int {
+  // These values are internal, so we should not have explicity defined the values. enum Planet: Int {
     case mercury = 0
     case venus = 1